dm4ml/motion-vis/README.md

 # Motion Component Visualizer

-This repository contains the source code for the [Motion](https://www.github.com/dm4ml/motion) component visualization tool, hosted with Github Pages.
+This repository contains the source code for the [Motion](https://www.github.com/dm4ml/motion) component visualization tool, which is useful to understand the dataflows and state in a component.

 ## Usage